 In telephone calls with the principals, we briefly explained the purpose of national monitoring, the safeguards for schools and students, and the practical demands that participation would make on schools and students.
 We informed the principals about the materials which would be arriving in the school (a copy of a 20 minute NEMP videotape plus copies for all staff and trustees of the general NEMP brochure and the information booklet for sample schools).
 We asked the principals to consult with their staff and Board of Trustees and confirm their participation.
-Similar procedures were followed with the principals of the 16 schools in the Māori immersion sample, but for them brochures in both Māori and English were sent.
-Two of the immersion schools, involving 16 students, withdrew from the assessments because of other commitments, too late for substitutions to be arranged.
+Similar procedures were followed with the principals of the 14 schools in the Māori immersion sample, but for them brochures in both Māori and English were sent.